Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Spontaneous fractures from normal activity, walking, climbing, or even just being handled.
 Bones become so weakened that routine movement causes breaks.
 At this stage, we're talking extensive veterinary care and potentially lifelong mobility issues.

 Shell deformities in turtles and tortoises manifest as soft or pyramiding shell growth.
-According to research on chelonian health, this indicates severe calcium deficiency during growth periods and rarely improves even with corrected care.
+This indicates severe calcium deficiency during growth periods and rarely improves even with corrected care.

 Why MBD Happens (Spoiler: It's Usually Multiple Failures)